Astig-1982/The-Exoplanet-Project/README.md

 ### Main Background Image:

-The main background image of the app is a representation of the recently confirmed exoplanet **Trappist 1 e** and it has been designed by [NASA](https://www.nasa.gov/) within their [SPACE TOURISM](https://solarsystem.nasa.gov/resources/682/space-tourism-posters/) program.
+The main background image of the app is a representation of the recently confirmed exoplanet **Trappist 1 e** and it has been designed by [NASA/Jet Propulsion Laboratory-Caltech](https://www.nasa.gov/) within their [SPACE TOURISM](https://solarsystem.nasa.gov/resources/682/space-tourism-posters/) program.
 Please see at the [Credits](#credits) section the source where the image in the app was taken from.
 I have chosen this image because it represents the travelers' excitement upon arrival on a foreign planet, with them browsing through the window of their spaceship.
 In my opinion, this can as well represent the users' excitement when browsing through exoplanets in the app, a brief virtual trip through outer space.

 ### Exoplanets' Images: